Jean-Baptiste-Garcia/history-trend/README.md

 #### Identification method
 By default, when computing flux on object arrays, two objects are said to be identical when

-1. They have same *key* property value
+  1. They have same value for *key* property
   2. All others properties have same value

 1st condition is called identification method.
-2nd condition tells whether objects have been modified or not.
+2nd condition is equality method.
+It tells whether objects have been modified or not.

 It is possible to change identification method.
 For instance, if issues are identified by ```id``` property, use :
 ```javascript